7e11/Distributed-Hash-Table/README.md

 ![](assignment_3/latency3.png)

 ### Assignment 2
 I converted the DHT into a replicated hash table with a configurable replication degree.
 Added 2 Phase Commit for put operations.
+Hash table can now be quickly deployed to AWS using the python library Fabric.
+This made it much easier to gather data for benchmarks.

 Throughput (See raw PNG for zoom)